Seth MacFarlane wins in lawsuit claiming he stole 'Ted' idea

 MacFarlane directed, co-wrote and co-produced "Ted," and provided the bear's voice.

-The movie starred Mark Wahlberg, and grossed about $550 million worldwide.
+The movie starred Mark Wahlberg, and grossed about $550 million (370 million pounds) worldwide.
 A sequel, "Ted 2," is expected in June.

 MacFarlane also created the "Family Guy," "American Dad" and "The Cleveland Show" animated television series.
 He hosted the 2013 Academy Awards.